tdamsma/yeptrainingen/content/blog/aan-de-slag-verwachtingen.en.md

 ---
-title: "Get to work: Your expectations are worth your while"
+title: 'Get to work: Your expectations are worth your while'
 img: aan-de-slag-1.jpg
 alt: Get to work
 date: 2020-06-03